lushkovsky-s/logger-loco/README.md

 WARNING: This is warning
 ERROR: This is error
 DEBUG: You could also use variables interpolation: 1 + 2 = 3
+DEBUG:   This is indented log
+DEBUG:     This is deeper indented log
+DEBUG: This is not indented log
+DEBUG: Also works with classes
 ```

 ## Development